erikacamilleri/secib-java-course/java-ib-sec/src/lower/lesson12/README.md

-# Arrays as static stacks
+# Arrays as static stacks ACS 5.1.10 pg 19

 ## Basic characteristics of a stack (short version)